costa-group/syrup-python/README.md

   * -solver {z3,barcelogic,oms}
   * -tout timeout : Timeout in seconds
   *  -syrup-encoding-flags syrup_flags : Flags passed to syrup in order to generate different Max-SMT encodings.
 If multiple flags are provided, use
-  "" to delimitate the argument.
+  "" to delimit the argument.
 It is mandatory to start syrup_flags string with a blank space, otherwise the options are not recognized.
   *  -csv-folder csv_folder : Folder in which the results from the experiments are stored.
 Inside this folder, the subfolder _solver + "\_" + timeout + "s/"_ is created.
 This subfolder contains a csv file for each analyzed file, containing a row for each sub-block analyzed.

 Note that multiple executions of this script can lead to inconsistencies, as all intermediate files are stored in the same folder.
 This can lead to name clashing and thus, incoherent results.
-In order to avoid this behaviour, rename the variable _syrup\_folder_ in the file _params/paths.py_ to another name before running again the script.
+In order to avoid this behavior, rename the variable _syrup\_folder_ in the file _params/paths.py_ to another name before running again the script.

 For instance, if we want to study the initial configuration with C<sub>U</sub> encoding when applied to Z3 and with a timeout of 15 seconds,